A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics: Performance analysis

-Finally, we study the embedding error in terms of the size of the noise present in the data.
-For that task we formulate a latticed semi-sphere of 600 points using Eqn.~(\ref{eqn:sphere}) with equally appropriately discretized $\gamma_1 \in[-\pi/2,\pi/2]$ and $\gamma_2 \in [0, \pi]$.
-Then, we impose increasing uniform noise levels into the parameter representing the radius as $r=20+\eta\text{U}[-1,1]$; $\eta=0, 0.3, 0.9, \dots, 3$ and produce 11 datasets.
-We embed each dataset 25 times (25 realizations) using Isomap with $\delta=3$ and SGE with $\delta=3$, $\nu=10\%$, and $\mu_s=1$.
-Fig.~\ref{fig:analysis_n}(b) presents embedding errors for both methods computed using Eqn.~(\ref{eqn:mad}).
-We observe that, while $\mathcal{E}_S$ slowly increases with increasing $\eta$, $\mathcal{E}_I$ increases more quickly with increasing $\eta$. \emph{Note that, the errorbars for $\mathcal{E}_S$ are significantly smaller compared to that of $\mathcal{E}_I$ at any given $\eta$.}
+Finally, we study the embedding errors of those three methods in terms of the size of the noise present in the data.
+For that task, we create a latticed semi-sphere of 600 points using Eqn.~(\ref{eqn:sphere}) with appropriately discretized $\gamma_1 \in[-\pi/2,\pi/2]$ and $\gamma_2 \in [0, \pi]$.
+Then, we impose increasing uniform noise levels into the parameter representing the radius as $r=20+\eta\text{U}[-1,1]$; $\eta=0, 0.3, 0.9, \dots, 3$ and produce a sequence of 11 datasets.
+We embed each dataset using Isomap with $\delta=3$; using PMFA with $n^1_c=n^2_c=10$ and $s_r=0.9$; and using SGE with $\delta=3$, $\nu=10\%$, $\mu_s=1$, and $h=100$.
+We create 25 such sequences of datasets and perform this analysis for 25 realizations to allow us to compute averages.
+Fig.~\ref{fig:analysis_n}(b) presents mean embedding errors and error bars for all three methods computed using Eqn.~(\ref{eqn:mad}).
+We observe that, while $\mathcal{E}_S$ slowly increases with increasing $\eta$, $\mathcal{E}_I$ and $\mathcal{E}_P$ increase quickly with increasing $\eta$.